HELIOS HTC Module

 The final appearance of the HTC module may vary in colour and shape depending on the stage of development

-For more informations about the new HELIOS HTC module and our new Infectious Serology IFA Products powered by ASKU.BION please check the new IFA Productline Flyer.
+For more information about the new HELIOS HTC module and our new Infectious Serology IFA Products powered by AESKU.BION please check the new IFA Productline Flyer.